Crunching the Numbers

 As you run the numbers, remember that there are usually two levels of cost.
 There are hard costs and soft costs.
-Hard costs are the actual dollars a crisis costs you, which can include preventative measures or losses in income caused by the situation.
+Hard costs are the actual dollars a crisis costs you, which can include preventative measures, damage to the property or losses in income caused by the situation.
 In contrast, soft costs are the things you can’t always readily see: decreased productivity, increased absenteeism, workers’ compensation claims, increased turnover, erosion of community support, bad publicity, etc.

 Depending on the crisis at hand, the cost of intervention may appear to equal the hard costs of a possible loss.
 But the soft dollar losses can create a draining effect on your business as you continue to lose revenue long after the initial crisis has passed, often without noticing it until it’s too late.

 Typically, the more attention your crisis receives in the news, the more likely you will experience a cost in soft dollars.
 This soft dollar loss can occur over weeks, months or even years.
 You want to go through this process and analyze hard and soft dollar costs for each crisis you have identified.